Battle of the three greater Miami-area W Hotels: Miami vs. South Beach vs. Fort Lauderdale

 The W Fort Lauderdale has several bars and restaurants as well.
 Options include the hotel’s signature restaurant Steak 954, the Mexican eatery El Vez, a grab-and-go breakfast station outside El Vez, a sushi bar (temporarily closed), a snazzy lobby bar as well as a bar at the pool.
 Although technically not a part of the hotel, on the street level of the residential tower is also a casual vegan restaurant, SoBe Vegan.

-The W Miami and W Fort Lauderdale are Category 6 properties in the Marriott Bonvoy programme, meaning an award night will cost you 40,000 points for an off-peak night, 50,000 for a standard night and 60,000 for a peak night.
+The W Miami and W Fort Lauderdale are Category 6 properties in the Marriott Bonvoy program, meaning an award night will cost you 40,000 points for an off-peak night, 50,000 for a standard night and 60,000 for a peak night.
+As such, they’re also eligible for the up to 50,000-point free-night certificates at hotels participating in the Marriott Bonvoy program (certain hotels have resort fees)that come with certain premium Marriott cobranded cards like the Marriott Bonvoy Brilliant™ American Express® Card on standard and off-peak nights.
 Meanwhile, the W South Beach is a top-tier Category 8 property, meaning standard award nights go for 85,000 points a night, off-peak for 70,000 and peak at a whopping 100,000 points a night.

 Whether you pay for your stay with cash or points, you’ll incur a $40 daily resort fee when staying at the South Beach and Fort Lauderdale properties.
 There’s no resort fee at the W Miami.
 Here’s an overview of the fees: